Program-Anonymity/Traces/README.md

 | ----- | ----------- |
 |  The variants of PageRank, WCC, k-core, Label propagation, Louvain modularity, k-means, Graph coloring, MIS, Maximal matching, and Degree centrality | The variants of SSSP and BFS |

+## Detials of the Traces

+We are releasing both the number of the executed CGP jobs & the number of the submitted CGP jobs traces, as part of our conference submission to SC 2021.

 ## Licensing
 All data is subjected to the MIT open source licensing scheme.